-By Italian standards the town is fairly “new”.
+By Italian standards La Spezia is fairly “new”.
 In fact its expansion began in the 19th century when Napoleone Bonaparte started to think it would be a perfect naval base for the imperial fleet.
-La Spezia retains up to present time its character and is still in fact a major base for the Italian Navy.
+La Spezia retains up to present time its character of major harbor for the Italian Navy.
 Its deep water port allows also the traffic of cargo ships and indeed it has become a major port of call for large cruise ships.

-Many beautiful and decorated buildings of the end of the 19th century and the beginning of the 20th can be seen in the historic centre beside the many Museums and monuments which adorn the town.
-It is also a lively city with a large pedestrian area plenty of shops, little restaurants, bars for every taste and home of colourful events of different kinds especially during Spring and Summer.
+Many beautiful and decorated buildings in La Spezia of the end of the 19th century and the beginning of the 20th can be seen in the historic centre beside the many Museums and monuments which adorn the town.
+It is also a lively city with a large pedestrian area with plenty of shops, restaurants, bars for every taste and home of colourful events especially during Spring and Summer.
+Some architectural elements are instead very contemporary and innovative.

 - By car, the A12 Rosignano-Genova highway exit enters the motorway junction linking Santo Stefano Magra with the city of La Spezia.
 La Spezia has many pedestrian areas and can be a good idea to leave your car in one of the many parks located in strategic areas of the city and connected with the center.